Hacking

 Building frida-gum

-This may not actually succeed in building frida-gum, but should at least get the environment set up.
+This will probably not succeed, but should at least get the environment set up.

 Porting frida-gum